How to Make Black Coffee

 3. Measure Accurately

-Use 1–2 tablespoons of coffee per 180ml of water.
+Use 1–2 tablespoons of coffee per 6 oz of water.
 Adjust strength to taste.

 4. Use Fresh, Filtered Water

-Coffee is 98% water, so clean, filtered water ensures a purer flavour.
-Heat water to around 92–96°C — just below boiling.
+Coffee is 98% water, so clean, filtered water ensures a purer flavor.
+Heat water to around 195–205°F — just below boiling but still hot water.

 5. Brew Using Your Preferred Method